 • Fourth pass to remove the grouting with metal bond diamonds to prepare for densifier

 • Fifth pass to remove the densifier with resin bond diamonds

 • Four more passes with resin bond diamonds to achieve 800 grit polished concrete

 • Two more passes with resin bond diamonds to achieve 3000 grit polished concrete

 - A thin layer of densifier can also be applied between resin grinds up to 800 grit

-The first pass of DIY eleven step polished concrete is commonly done with 16/20 grit metal bond diamond segments which leaves a coarse scratched surface.
-The second pass is with 30/40 grit metal bond diamonds also leaving a strong scratch pattern, but having removed the deeper scratches of the first pass.
+The first pass of DIY eleven step polished concrete is commonly done with 16/20 grit metal bond diamond segments which leaves a coarse scratched surface with lower high spots.
+The second pass is with 30/40 grit metal bond diamonds also leaving a strong scratch pattern, but having removed the deeper scratches of the first pass and flattened the floor.

 100/120 grit metal bond diamonds are used for the fourth pass to remove the grouting and may have to be repeated after another metal bond and grout pass if all the holes are not filled.
 After this pass a densifier is flooded onto the surface and allowed to dry overnight which will fill micro capillaries and harden the surface of the concrete.
 The densifier is removed with the fifth pass using 50 grit resin diamond segments.